 The DOCCR continues to implement the requirements of the PREA standards in order to address allegations of sexual abuse, sexual misconduct and sexual harassment of offenders.
 DOCCR Leadership is committed to the on-going monitoring and corrective action to ensure full PREA compliance.
-DOCCR has achieved full PREA compliance in the Juvenile Detention Center in 2014.
-The Adult Corrections Facility and the County Home School achieved full PREA compliance in 2015.
+DOCCR has achieved full PREA compliance in the Juvenile Detention Center in 2014 and again in 2017.
+The Adult Corrections Facility and the County Home School achieved full PREA compliance in 2015 and are scheduled for a second audit during 2018.
 As an agency, DOCCR has been committed to creating a culture of PREA department-wide.